MikeCsPlayPlace/CubicSplineExtrema/test_data/README.md

 34937.89, 17468.94

-Therefore the Cubic Extrema should yield a single x,y pair and it does indeed do so at:
+Therefore the Cubic Extrema should yield a single x,y pair and it does indeed do so at the rounded values of:

-34896.042969, 17469.068359
+34896.043, 17469.068

+This represents a much more accurate scenario in which to compute a percent error, since we have actual equations that were used to compute the expected "correct" values.

+So the errors are about 0.1%, 0.0%

 ---